Low birth-weight paradox: History

 Traditionally, babies weighing less than a certain amount (which varies between countries) have been classified as having low birth weight.
-In a given population, low birth weight babies have a significantly higher mortality rate than others; thus, populations with a higher rate of low birth weights typically also have higher rates of child mortality than other populations.
+In a given population, low birth weight babies have a significantly higher mortality rate than others.
+Thus, populations with a higher rate of low birth weights typically also have higher rates of child mortality than other populations.

 Based on prior research, the children of smoking mothers are more likely to be of low birth weight than children of non-smoking mothers.
 Thus, by extension the child mortality rate should be higher among children of smoking mothers.
 So it is a surprising real-world observation that low birth weight babies of smoking mothers have a lower child mortality than low birth weight babies of non-smokers.

 Explanation

 At first sight these findings seemed to suggest that, at least for some babies, having a smoking mother might be beneficial to one's health.
 However the paradox can be explained statistically by uncovering a lurking variable between smoking and the two key variables (birth weight and risk of mortality).
 Both variables are acted on independently by smoking and other adverse conditions—birth weight is lowered and the risk of mortality increases.
 However, each condition does not necessarily affect both variables to the same extent.

 The birth weight distribution for children of smoking mothers is shifted to lower weights by their mothers' actions.
-Therefore, otherwise healthy babies (who would weigh more if it were not for the fact their mother smoked) are born underweight.
+Therefore, otherwise healthy babies (who would weigh more if it were not for the fact their mothers smoked) are born underweight.
 However, they still have a lower mortality rate than children who have other, more severe, medical reasons why they are born underweight.

 In short, smoking is harmful in that it contributes to low birth weight which has higher mortality than normal birth weight, but other causes of low birth weight are generally more harmful than smoking.